 One of the biggest mistakes you should avoid is a fast settlement.
 The other driver’s insurance will try to offer you a fast settlement so you can get it over with.
 It may be a quick way to get your compensation but it doesn’t mean you’ll get the full compensation you deserve.
 The goal of the insurance companies are to spend as little as possible.
 If you accept the fast settlement, then you will not be able to reopen the case later.
 An example of this would be if it took you longer to heal than you expected and you need more compensation for medical bills.
 Since you entered a fast settlement, you won’t be entitled to anymore compensation.

 As just mentioned, another big mistake people often make is underestimating their injuries.
 Sometimes it can take hours or days for symptoms to present themselves.
 Right after the accident you may feel fine but these symptoms simply haven’t shown up yet.
 You need to make sure you get medical attention regardless before making any statements.
 If you made an earlier statement saying your injuries were not as severe as they have manifested now, then the insurance may not pay you what you deserve and need to recover.

 It’s unfortunate that car accidents happen every day.
 It’s not fair when a reckless driver hits you.
 They need to be held liable and accountable for it.
 Now you have to deal with the aftermath, even if you didn’t cause the accident.
 You need an expert Los Angeles car accident attorney on your side.
-The legal team at Compass Law Group, PC will provide you with aggressive representation and personal attention to your needs.
-You can call our office today at 800-602-4010 or 310-289-7126 for a free initial consultation.
-Or you can simply fill out our contact form.
+The legal team at Compass Law Group, LLP will provide you with aggressive representation and personal attention to your needs.